NikhilJPENN/IOT_CLI/README.md

 # IOT_CLI

-This is IOT CLI project - desining command line interface for IOT device
+This is IOT CLI project - command line interface for IOT device